mcbuehler/DeepSEE/README.md

 sh ./scripts/train/train_8x_256x256.sh
 ```

+If you interrupt training and want to restart, make sure to use the flag `--continue_train`.
+Otherwise, your previous checkpoints might be overwritten.

 **Note when Training Models for 32x Upscaling**

 Models for extreme upscaling require significant GPU memory.
 You will have to use 2 V100 GPUs with 16GB memory each (or similar).